 Offering online payments, or a variety of payment options, can also help to trim costs and increase a company’s revenue.

 A recent report from the Association for Financial Professionals found that the median cost of receiving an ACH payment for a business is only between 26 and 50 cents.
-By comparison, it costs businesses a medium of $1.01 to $2 to receive paper checks, while credit card processing fees range between 1.5% to 3.5% of a transaction.
+By comparison, credit card processing fees range between 1.5% to 3.9% or more of a transaction.

 For law firms, offering the flexibility of online payments leads to an increase in revenue.